milinddeore/logits-website/_pages/TEAM.md

 excerpt: "Our team"
 ---

-We have works on various project before.text-right
+We have works on various project before.
+{:. text-right}